SpaceFace02/Natours-API/readme.md

 11. MailTrap and SMTP - For Emails
 12. Docker - To dockerize the application
 13. Postman - API testing
-14. Heroku - For deployment
+14. Cyclic - For deployment

 ### To just view the application
 1. Clone the repository